damianhakert/damianhakert.github.io/source/posts/2016-08-04-continuous-integration-and-deployment-with-gitlab.html.md

 First, let's try to understand the definitions of some topics relevant to this post.

-**[Continuous Integration][ci]** is a software development practice in which you build and test software every time a developer pushes code to the application.
+**[Continuous Integration][ci]** is a software development practice in which you build and test software every time a developer pushes code to the application, and it happens several times a day.

 **[Continuous Delivery][cd]** is a software engineering approach in which **continuous integration**, **automated testing**, and **automated deployment** capabilities allow software to be developed and [deployed rapidly],